Skip to content

 Reviewed by the catchment.school editorial team · Last updated 15 March 2026

-King Edward VI Five Ways School is a academy converter secondary school in Birmingham , serving pupils aged 11–18, with 1311 pupils, and a capacity of 1320 places.
-The school is operating close to capacity — catchment area boundaries apply when the school is oversubscribed.
+King Edward VI Five Ways School is an academy converter secondary school in Birmingham , serving pupils aged 11-18, with 1311 pupils, and a capacity of 1320 places.
+The school is operating close to capacity, and catchment area boundaries apply when the school is oversubscribed.

 11-18